SnickerdoodleLabs/EigenTS/README.md

 ### Docker Environment

-If you don't have or do not want to set up emscripen locally, you can use the supplied [Dockerfile](/Dockerfile) which installs all dependencies needed to create the WASM artifacts:
+If you don't have or do not want to set up emscripten locally, you can use the supplied [Dockerfile](/Dockerfile) which installs all dependencies needed to create the WASM artifacts:

 ```shell